anthonyc-r/netsurf-gnustep/README.md

 port compiles with just basic GNUstep base, gui, and back libraries unlike the cocoa port.

+To build, follow the instructions on the quickstart link below, replace netsurf in the generated `workspace` folder with this, and run `./gnustepbuild.sh`.
+Note that you'll need gmake on openbsd.

 ![Screenshot](/screenshots/screenshot.jpeg)
 With Rik theme, client side decorations and mac-style menu.